bsdci/ioc/README.md

 make install
 ```

-At the current time ioc is not packaged or available in FreeBSD ports.
+At the current time ioc is not packaged or available in FreeBSD ports yet.
+A request for [sysutilc/ioc](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=234816) is in review on bugs.freebsd.org.

+This Python module does not ship with a CLI tool.
+The project an installation instructions can be foun on [bsdci/ioc](https://github.com/bsdci/ioc).

 ## Documentation